Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 \section{Adaptive Mechanism Design}

 In this section, we study the problem of adaptive mechanism design where the principal has no initial knowledge.
-Define the principal's (empirical cumulative) \textit{regret} after $T$ rounds as $\sum_{t=1}^T \sum_{i=1}^N (R_{it} - R^*_{it})$, where $R^*_{it}$ is the optimal payment ($\mathbb{E}[R^*_{it}] = c$ as shown by Theorem \ref{thm: optimal cost of 2-agent peer prediction}).
-Starting from oblivion, the principal's aim is to minimize regret, while ensuring agents' truthfulness.
+Define the principal's (empirical cumulative) \textit{regret} after $T$ rounds as $\sum_{t=1}^T \sum_{i=1}^N (R_{it} - c)$, where $c$ is the optimal payment that could guarantee feasibility shown by Theorem \ref{thm: optimal cost of 2-agent peer prediction}.
+Starting from oblivion, the principal's aim is to find an adaptive mechanism that guarantees high probability truthfulness while minimizing regret.

 We present our algorithm, ``Distributionally Robust Adaptive Mechanism'' (\texttt{DRAM}), in Algorithm \ref{alg: dram}.
 The algorithm maintains truthfulness and reduces cost by designing a sequence of distributionally robust mechanisms with shrinking ambiguity parameter $\eta$.
 The ambiguity parameter tracks the accuracy of the principal's estimation at each round.